Analysis: Loss of U.S. House leaves Republicans more tied to Trump than ever

-WASHINGTON (Reuters) - Republicans’ loss of control of the U.S. House of Representatives will leave the party with a more conservative congressional caucus that is even more bound to President Donald Trump and more united around his provocative rhetoric and hardline agenda.
+WASHINGTON (Reuters) - Republicans’ loss of control of the U.S. House of Representatives leaves the party with a more conservative congressional caucus that is even more bound to President Donald Trump and more united around his provocative rhetoric and hardline agenda.

 In short, Trump will stay Trump.
-Although some Republicans may blame him for Tuesday’s losses, they are unlikely to be emboldened to rebel, especially given that the party kept control of the Senate.
+Although some Republicans may blame him for Tuesday’s losses, they are unlikely to rebel, especially given that the party kept control of the Senate.

+At a press conference at the White House on Wednesday, Trump took the unusual step of singling out for criticism Republicans who lost House races on Tuesday, arguing that if they had embraced his policies more they would have kept their seats.

+It was a clear warning to the Republicans who remain in Congress to stand by the president.

 Over the past two years, the president has shown little inclination to change his slash-and-burn style or turn conciliatory.
 He knows that he remains without question the most popular figure in his party.

-Now, Trump begins his run for re-election in earnest, where he will make every effort to galvanize his base of passionate supporters.
+Now, Trump begins his run for re-election in earnest, where he will make every effort to galvanise his base of passionate supporters.

 Knowing that House Democrats will not approve funding for a wall along the U.S. border, for example, will not keep Trump from continuing to make it an issue.
 In fact, he may find it more politically effective to have House Democrats as a foil.